-AB 32: A General Overview of the Law and a Timeline of Coming Events gases (carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons and sulfur hexafluoride) must be equivalent to 1990 levels.
-Businesses will have to begin complying with certain regulations in 2008, more regulations in 2010, and a full gamut of regulations in
+AB 32: A General Overview of the Law and a Timeline of Coming Events

+AB 32's overarching purpose is simply stated: By the year 2020, statewide emissions of greenhouse gases (carbon dioxide, methane, nitrous oxide, hydrofl uorocarbons, perfluorocarbons and sulfur hexafluoride) must be equivalent to 1990 levels.
+Businesses will have to begin complying with certain regulations in 2008, more regulations in 2010, and a full gamut of regulations in 2012.
-AB 32's overarching purpose is simply stated: By the year 2020, statewide emissions of greenhouse

 AB 32 establishes dates for specific acts that must CARB must undertake in order to satisfy its mandate of reducing greenhouse gas emissions.
 [Cal.
-H&S Code § 38505(g)].
+H&S Code 38505(g)].
 The following is a chronological timeline of the required actions:

-Date (action must be taken on or by date specified) Action June 30, 2007 CARB shall publish and make available a list of "discrete early action measures" to reduce greenhouse gases.
+Date (action must be taken on ) or by date specified Action June 30, 2007 CARB shall publish and make available a list of "discrete early action measures" to reduce greenhouse gases.
 July 1, 2007 CARB shall convene an Environmental Justice Committee and an Economics and Technology Advancement Committee in order to advise CARB on implementing programs to reduce greenhouse gases.
 January 1, 2008 CARB shall complete and inventory to determine what California's greenhouse gas emissions were in 1990, which will be used as a baseline for achieving 2020 reductions.
-January 1, 2008 CARB adopts regulations for greenhouse gas emissions reporting (first reporting in 2009) January 1, 2009 CARB shall approve a "scoping plan" indicating how emissions will be achieved from greenhouse gas emissions sources via regulations, market mechanisms, and other sources.
+January 1, 2008 CARB shall publish and make available a list of "discrete early action measures" to reduce greenhouse gases.
+January 1, 2009 CARB shall approve a "scoping plan" indicating how emissions will be achieved from greenhouse gas emissions sources via regulations, market mechanisms, and other sources.
 January 1, 2010 "Discrete early action measures" previously adopted take effect.
 January 1, 2011 CARB adopts major regulations and market mechanisms aimed at meeting the 2020 emissions goal.
 January 1, 2012 Greenhouse gas rules adopted by CARB take effect and become fully enforceable.
 December 31, 2020 Greenhouse gas emissions reduced to 1990 levels.